33 Tips for Selling Items on eBay

 24. Have shipping supplies on hand.
 One way to help ship the item quickly is to have the shipping supplies available before the item is even sold.
 This ensures that you can package the item as quickly as possible and have it sent out for shipping.

 25. Take pride in your packaging.
 When packaging a product, ensure that you use good, strong packaging material to avoid anything from opening during transit.
 Package the item to ensure that it can’t easily move around and break while it is being shipped and then also provide a packing slip.
+You may want to even order custom shipping boxes to brand your boxes.

 26. Print out the shipping labels from home. eBay provides a convenient way to print out the shipping labels from home.
 In addition to the shipping label, eBay also allows you to print out the custom forms right at home.